ladder/ladder/README.md

 # Ladder

-Ladder is a dynamic [Linked Data](http://en.wikipedia.org/wiki/Linked_data) framework for ActiveModel implemented as a series of Ruby modules that can be used individually and incorporated within existing frameworks (eg. [Project Hydra](http://projecthydra.org)), or combined as a comprehensive stack.
+Ladder is a dynamic framework for [Linked Data](http://en.wikipedia.org/wiki/Linked_data) modelling, persistence, and full-text indexing.
+It is implemented as a series of Ruby modules that can be used individually and incorporated within existing ActiveModel frameworks (eg. [Project Hydra](http://projecthydra.org)), or combined as a comprehensive stack.

 ## History